EliottDUHAU/WorstCodeEver_CAPCOD/README.md

 - **Randomized Colors**: Buttons and labels change color unpredictably.
 - **Dynamic Font Styles**: Fonts alternate between bold and italic based on random conditions.
 - **Chaotic Layout**: Buttons have random padding and alignment, making every game unique.
+- **Overbearing Sounds**: Random beeps and clicks at maximum volume to test your tolerance.

 ## Known Issues

 1. **Unbearable Complexity**: The code is a challenge to read, debug, or maintain.
 2. **Visual Overload**: The random colors and fonts may overwhelm sensitive users.
 3. **Overengineering**: For a game as simple as Tic-Tac-Toe, this implementation is absurdly convoluted.
+4. **Completely Unnecessary Logic**: Nested loops where they are absolutely not needed.
+Several “recursive” functions that go nowhere.
+5. **Unmanageable File Size**: Don’t ask why it's over 500 lines for a simple Tic-Tac-Toe game.
+6. **Unnecessary External Dependencies**: Multiple unnecessary libraries included, just in case you wanted to import something completely unrelated.
+7. **Theoretical Bugs**: Bugs that only exist in quantum states.
+Sometimes the game works, sometimes it doesn’t—who knows why?

 ## Disclaimer